-CDEs are domestic corporations or partnerships with a primary role in administering the state and federal tax credit programs.
-In this regard, they function as intermediaries between the investors, financiers, and low-income community businesses.
-CDEs compete for QI allocations, recruit investors and lenders, select and manage investments and ensure compliance with state and federal laws for the term of the investment.
-CDEs form multiple special purpose entities (affiliate or subsidiary-CDEs) to facilitate and administer QIs, which may be used for one or multiple QLICIs.
+CDEs are domestic corporations or partnerships with a primary role in administering the state and federal tax credit programs.49 In this regard, they function as intermediaries between the investors, financiers, and low-income community businesses.
+CDEs compete for QI allocations, recruit investors and lenders, select and manage investments and ensure compliance with state and federal laws for the term of the investment.50 CDEs form multiple special purpose entities (affiliate or subsidiary-CDEs) to facilitate and administer QIs, which may be used for one or multiple QLICIs.

 The cost of administering both the Florida and federal programs are largely borne by the CDEs.
 The complex inter-related, multiple-step transaction structures used by CDEs require "specialized legal and accounting skills" which generate "steep transaction costs."
-These costs are recovered through deductions from the QI, through transaction fees and recurring asset management fees assessed against the QALICBs, or by retaining some or all of the principal from the tax credit investor's portion of the QI at the end of the investment term.
+These costs are recovered through deductions from the QI, 52 through transaction fees and recurring asset management fees assessed against the QALICBs, or by retaining some or all of the principal from the tax credit investor's portion of the QI at the end of the investment term.
 DEO does not require program administrative costs and associated charges or retentions for Florida NMDP projects to be reported.
+53

-As investors in the Florida NMDP, Florida Corporate Income and Insurance Premium Tax taxpayers receive thirty-nine percent of the total leveraged QI in tax credits, prorated over the last five years of the investment period.
-Leveraged QIs include equity generated from the sale of discounted tax credits and
+As investors in the Florida NMDP, Florida Corporate Income and Insurance Premium Tax taxpayers receive thirty-nine percent of the total leveraged QI in tax credits, prorated over the last five years of the investment period.54 Leveraged QIs include equity generated from the sale of discounted tax credits and additional funding from participating lenders (banks and other financial institutions, including CDE affiliates), QALICB business affiliates, and equity generated by federal NMTCs and other federal

-&lt;sup>47 Section 288.9913(6), F.S.
-While Enterprise Florida, Inc. or an entity created by EFI may also qualify as a CDE, DEO and DOR records show that this has not occured.
-The Community Development Financial Institutions (CDFI) Fund, an agency within the Department of the Treasury, allocates Federal NMTC authority to CDEs through a competitive application process.
+Department of the Treasury, allocates Federal NMTC authority to CDEs through a competitive application process.
 The CDFI Fund scores applications for allocation in four areas: community impact, business strategy, capitalization strategy, and management capacity.
 (NMTCC 2016, 8)

-&lt;sup>48 Section 288.9914(2) & (4), F.S.
+48 Section 288.9914(2) & (4), F.S.
 The application requires proof of federal certification, identification of investors, an explanation as to how the investment will be used, and a commitment that statutory project criteria will be met.
 The available annual allocation of QIs is prorated (as calculated from the annual cap on tax credits), if necessary, among all approved applicants.
 Specific projects (QLICIs) are required to be identified in the first Annual Report, due in year two of the investment term.

-There are two broad categories of CDEs: U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) CDEs which are primarily mission-driven institutions, and non-CDFI CDEs typically affiliated with for-profit parent organizations such as banks, private equity firms, venture capital firms, and Small Business Investment Companies.
+49 There are two broad categories of CDEs: U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) CDEs which are primarily mission-driven institutions, and non-CDFI CDEs typically affiliated with for-profit parent organizations such as banks, private equity firms, venture capital firms, and Small Business Investment Companies.
 See Appendix Two of EDR's 2017 report; Summit Consulting (2017); Hula & Jordan (2018); Armistead (2005a 14), and NMTCC Reports (2015-2019).